 Low Blood counts

 These proteins clump together when you get cold, leading to:

 Central Nervous System – including your brain and spinal cord

 Less obvious symptoms may include:

 What should I do if I have symptoms of lymphoma?

 It is important to understand that all the above symptoms may be caused by many other less serious conditions.
-If you have any concerns, please contact your GP or specialist.
-They can do a physical examination and take a medical history to decide whether further tests are needed.
+However, if you have any concerns, or if your symptoms last longer than a couple of weeks, contact your GP or specialist.
+Additionally, if you are getting B-symptoms, you should also contact your doctor to let them know.